Eric Greitens: Abortion

 Greitens identifies himself as "pro-life".
 After the session on the Steel Mill Bill, he called a second special session to pass anti-abortion legislation.
 He went on a statewide tour with former Governor of Arkansas Mike Huckabee in support of the legislation.
 The bill required that doctors explain the risks of abortion to a patient 72 hours before performing an abortion, called for annual inspections of abortion clinics, added new whistle-blower protections for clinic employees, and heightened requirements for pathologists who provide services to abortion facilities.
 Greitens also specifically targeted a St. Louis law that banned employers and landlords from discriminating against women who have had an abortion.
 Alison Dreith, the executive director of NARAL Pro Choice Missouri, said the session was "political theater"; Greitens signed the wide-ranging anti-abortion measure into law in June 2017, at a private ceremony with legislators who sponsored the bill and anti-abortion lobbyists.
 The law was unsuccessfully challenged in the courts.
 Greitens also opposes embryonic stem cell research.
 In 2022, he called the overturning of Roe v.
 Wade a "huge victory."

-Greitens has been condemned by both Planned Parenthood and NARAL Pro-Choice America.
+Greitens was condemned by both Planned Parenthood and NARAL Pro-Choice America.
 Missouri Right to Life, one of the largest anti-abortion organizations in the state, endorsed Greitens's 2022 U.S. Senate campaign, but did not endorse his 2016 gubernatorial campaign after finding he had accepted a $125,000 donation from embryonic stem cell researcher Julian Robertson.

 Greitens was featured in the 2018 Netflix documentary film Reversing Roe.

 Healthcare

 Greitens staunchly opposed proposals to accept the Medicaid expansion in Missouri under the Affordable Care Act (ACA).
 The proposals would have expanded health insurance coverage eligibility to about 300,000 Missourians.
 Greitens also called for the ACA to be repealed and replaced.

-Greitens has called the opioid epidemic a "modern plague".
+Greitens called the opioid epidemic a "modern plague".
 In 2018, he issued an executive order to create a prescription drug monitoring program, directing the Department of Health and Senior Services to build a database to help identify suspicious patterns of prescriptions of controlled substances, including opioids.
 Greitens was widely praised for calling attention to the epidemic, but received some criticism from state legislators who considered the order an abuse of executive power.
 Three months after the order was issued, no prescription monitoring program was functionally operating, leaving Missouri de facto the only state without one.
 The program was later recodified by the Missouri Senate and signed into law by Governor Mike Parson in 2021.

 Greitens administration officials sent notices to 8,000 doctors who were not following best practices for prescribing opioids within the state's Medicaid program, instructing them to change their prescribing patterns and consider referring people on long-term opioids to addiction programs.
 The Kansas City Star reported that Greitens also started filling vacancies on the medical licensing board with physicians who were "willing to get tough on colleagues who contribute to the opioid crisis."

-Greitens has voiced his support for use of medical cannabis in some circumstances.
+Greitens voiced his support for use of medical cannabis in some circumstances.